Asi0Flammeus/ByteLog/games/rain-world/mouvement-guide.md

 - den is pipe you can't go through
 - if one is next to a wall you can get a jump boost

   - `hold d+l/r` in the direction of the wall and jump

+  ## corpse fling

+  - when coliding with large corpse you pres and hold all 3 action keys

+  ## Den boosting

+  - den is pipe you can't go through
+  - if one is next to a wall you can get a jump boost - `hold d+l/r` in the direction of the wall and jump